glimpse-editor/getglimpse-web/content/posts/glimpse-0-1-0-release-notes.md

 ## Installation
 GNU/Linux users can install Glimpse 0.1.0 as a Flatpak from the Flathub repository or an AppImage.
 There are also a number of additional installation options detailed on our [Downloads](/downloads/) page.

-Windows users have a choice of 32-bit or 64-bit MSI files, and we chose that type of installer to assist businesses and schools using centralised software management systems.
-We have also provided a ZIP file for those who would prefer to run the software from a portable USB flash drive.
-These can also be found on the [Downloads](/downloads/) page.
+Windows users can use an MSI files to install Glimpse 0.1.0 on 32-bit and 64-bit systems running Windows 7 or later.
+We chose that type of installer to assist businesses and schools using centralised software management systems.
+This can also be found on the [Downloads](/downloads/) page.

 ## Known Issues
 * We do not support MacOS at this time